O2 (2024 film)

-O2 (stylized as O_{2}) is an Indian Kannada language medical thriller film written and directed by the duo of Raghav Nayak and Prashanth Raj, and produced by Ashwini Puneeth Rajkumar under PRK Productions.
+O2 (stylized as O_{2}) is a 2024 Indian Kannada language medical thriller film written and directed by the duo of Raghav Nayak and Prashanth Raj, and produced by Ashwini Puneeth Rajkumar under PRK Productions.
 The film stars Ashika Ranganath and Praveen Tej.
 The film has music composed by Vivan Radhakrishna and cinematography handled by Naveen Kumar S.

 Principal photography commenced in October 2021 in Bengaluru.
 The film was released on 19 April 2024.
 It opened to generally positive reviews with praise for its theme of medical research and the production house's intent to bring in fresh talent and ideas.

 Synopsis

 Dr. Shraddha Nayak, with the help of her colleagues, is working on O2 - a drug that can bring back the dead.
 Can she achieve a medical miracle?